• Skip to primary navigation

 If your illness or injury is so severe that you cannot work or collect any wages after you’ve reached your MMI, you may qualify for permanent total disability.
 In this case, you are paid a weekly amount based on the average wage for the rest of your life.

 Working through disability benefits can be difficult, especially when you’re dealing with a debilitating illness or injury.
-The sad truth is that many Colorado workers’ compensation insurers try to abrogate their responsibilities under the law, finding any excuse to not pay money you need to keep a roof over your head.
+The sad truth is that many Colorado workers’ compensation insurers will find any excuse not to pay you the benefits you’re promised under Colorado law.

-Contact the committed team at The Babcock Law Firm today to let us help you get the benefits you need.
+Contact the team at Babcock Tucker today to schedule a free consultation and find out how we can help you get the benefits you need to heal and move forward.

 Serving Injured Workers Throughout Colorado